MrHaribo/mrharibo.github.io/gettingstarted/index.md

 - [Quick Reference](../quickreference/index.md)

 MicroNet itself does not require any installation but it requires both a **Docker Engine** and an **Eclipse IDE** installation on the developers host.
-MicroNet was developed with Microsoft Windows but is to work also in Linux, and MacOS.
-The MicroNet Tools however where only tested in Windows.
+MicroNet was developed with Microsoft Windows but also works under Linux, and MacOS.
+The MicroNet Tools however are only tested in Windows.

 ## Docker Installation

-The most convenient way to install docker on a developer's computer is by using the **Docker Desktop** version which is available for *MacOS* and *Microsoft Windows 10*.
+The most convenient way to use docker on a developer's computer is by installing the **Docker Desktop** version which is available for *MacOS* and *Microsoft Windows 10 Professional*.
 On Linux a native docker installation can be used.

 ### Windows
 On Windows a Windows Pro version is required to use Docker Desktop because it requires **HyperV** to be enabled which is not possible on Windows Home Editions (see requirements in [Install Docker for Windows](https://docs.docker.com/docker-for-windows/install/)).
-If you have Windows 10 Pro, enable **HyperV** as explained in the Windows Documentation [Install Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
-Afterwards download and install the appropriate **Docker Desktop** client which can be found on the [Official Docker Installation Documentation](https://docs.docker.com/engine/installation/).
+If you have Windows 10 Pro, enable **HyperV** as explained in the Windows documentation [Install Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
+Afterwards download and install the appropriate **Docker Desktop** client which can be found via the [Official Docker Installation Documentation](https://docs.docker.com/engine/installation/).

 If you don't have Windows 10 Pro the best alternative solution is to use the [Docker Toolbox](#docker-toolbox) as explained [below](#docker-toolbox).
 In any case test your docker installation using the for example the `docker info` command.